By Catherine W. Johnson, Partner, Environmental General Counsel LLP

 When a business decides Proposition 65 warnings are necessary or appropriate, however, providing Proposition 65 warnings for actual or potential environmental exposures associated with a contaminated site requires careful planning and coordination to ensure Proposition 65 warnings are not confusing or inconsistent with other information that may be provided by regulatory authorities – and Proposition 65 warnings may need to be supplemented and modified as necessary to ensure information provided to the public is accurate and meaningful.

 California’s Proposition 65 law requires businesses to notify persons before exposing them to chemicals identified as carcinogens or reproductive toxins.
 Cal.
 Health & Safety Code § 25249.6.
 Business may avoid the warning requirement if they can establish the exposure does not present a significant risk (by using Proposition 65 methodology for what constitutes a significant risk).
 Cal.
 Health & Safety Code § 25249.10.
 Notice of Intent to Sue filed by residents of Bayview Hunters Point against various Tetra Tech entities and the Lennar Corporation in connection with the development at Bayview Hunters Point, Letter to Noticed Parties from the law firm of Bonner & Bonner, July 3, 2020.
 In addition, two year ago, The Center for Environmental Health, a leading Proposition 65 plaintiffs’ law firm, filed a Proposition 65 claim alleging a failure to warn about vapor intrusion associated with historical releases at a contaminated property.
 CEH v.
 Senior Operations, San Diego County Sup.
 Ct., Case No. 37-2018-00005835-CU-MC-CTL (Feb.
 1, 2018).
+[Update added October 1, 2021, see note above about the consent decree entered in this case.]
 See Consumer Defense Group v.
 Shell Oil, No. G034935, 2006 Cal.
 App.
 Unpub.
 LEXIS 7885 (Cal.
 Ct.
 App.
 August 31, 2006)( court reasoned that an initial release or discharge to the subsurface is the only act relevant for Prop 65 analysis; if no Prop 65 exposure occurred at that time, then there is no Prop 65 liability for subsequent passive migration of the contaminants to another area,) see also, Hernandez v.
 Whitman, No. A108245, 2006 Cal.
 App.
 Unpub.
 LEXIS 1324 (Cal.
 Ct.
 App.
 February 14, 2006) (court reasoned exposures occurring as a result of pollution abatement activities were not exposure in the course of “doing business” for purposes of Proposition 65).
 Under the Proposition 65 standard, assuming lifetime exposure at the level in question, the chemical would result in one excess cancer case in an exposed population of 100,000.
 27 CCR § 25703(b).
 Under the Proposition 65 standard, assuming lifetime exposure at the level in question, exposures at 1,000 times the level in question must have no observable effect.
 Cal.
 Health & Safety Code § 25249.10(c); 27 CCR § 25801.
 TCE is listed under Proposition 65 as both a carcinogen and a reproductive toxicant.
 Id. § 25601(e).
 See, e.g., Final Statement of Reasons Revised (November 4, 1988) (pursuant to former Cal.
 Code Regs. tit.
 22 § 12601).This provision was cited in the recent complaint filed in the CEH v.
 Senior Operations litigation alleging a Prop 65 violation for failure to warn about TCE vapor intrusion.
 See supra, n.
 3.